-Finance receivables and trade receivables primarily comprise of amounts due from Community Health Partnerships.
-Management considers the credit quality of this debtor to be good in respect of the amounts outstanding, due to them being a shareholder in the parent company and being a government body and therefore credit risk is considered to be low.
+Trade receivables primarily comprise of amounts due from Community Health Partnerships.
+Management considers the credit quality of this debtor to be good in respect of the amounts outstanding, due to them being a shareholder and being a government body and therefore credit risk is considered to be low.
+Credit risk in respect of amounts due from subsidiaries is also considered to be low.
 Cash and cash equivalents comprise balances held with banks.
 To reduce the risk of counterparty default the company only uses approved high quality banks.